Route number: Czech Republic and Slovakia

-Route numbers of I and II classes are sequential, meaningless.
-Some patterns can be traced to how the numbers were originally assigned by direction and area, but newly assigned or changed numbers may violate these patterns.
-Numbers of III-class routes are always derived from the number of some I-class or II-class route.
-The first three digits always indicate a reference route of a higher class, which means that I-class numbers are always supplemented by leading zeros to the three-digit number (III/0041 and III/00425a are both derived from I/4, and the number III/3259 is followed by III/32510).
-When I-class or II-class routes are renumbered or recategorized, III-class route numbers do not usually change because of this, i.e. they can refer to historical numbering, not to the current one.
+Highway numbers of I and II classes are sequential, meaningless.
+Some patterns can be traced to how the numbers were originally assigned by direction and area, but newly assigned or changed numbers may not follow these patterns.
+Numbers of III-class highway are always derived from the number of some I-class or II-class highway.
+The first three digits always indicate a reference highway of a higher class, which means that I-class numbers are always supplemented by leading zeros to the three-digit number (III/0041 and III/00425a are both derived from I/4, and the number III/3259 is followed by III/32510).
+When I-class or II-class highways are renumbered or recategorized, III-class highway numbers do not usually change because of this, i.e. they can refer to historical numbering, not to the current one.

-Although plans and attempts to build highways in the area of Czechoslovakia had been made in the past, the first section of the modern highway network was opened on July 12, 1971.
-Highway numbers are mostly derived from I-class routes, which they replaced, e.g. road I/5 was replaced by highway D5.
-Highway numbers are usually indicated with the prefix D (D1, D47), in directional traffic signs they are indicated without a prefix and are distinguished only by the red color of the background.
-However, the highway number cannot be confused with the corresponding I-class road number, for example, the D8 highway goes in a different direction than the I/8 road.
-The prefix D is derived from the word "dálnice/dialnica", which is abbreviation of "long-distance road", the substantive "dálka" means "a (long) distance".
+Although plans and attempts to build motorways in the area of Czechoslovakia had been made in the past, the first section of the modern motorway network was opened on 12 July 1971.
+Motorway numbers are mostly derived from I-class highways, which they replaced, e.g. highway I/5 was replaced by motorway D5.
+Motorway numbers are usually indicated with the prefix D (D1, D47), in directional traffic signs they are indicated without a prefix and are distinguished only by the red colour of the background.
+However, the motorway number should not be confused with the corresponding I-class highway number, for example, the D8 motorway goes in a different direction than the I/8 highway.
+The prefix D is derived from the word "dálnice", which is a blend of "long-distance highway", the substantive "dálka" means "a (long) distance".

 Markings with the R prefix for "expressways" (rychlostní silnice, the word "rychlost" means "a velocity") were also used in the road network maps and strategic documents.
-R-roads did not have a separate numbering system, but they were sections of ordinary I-class roads, but in construction parameters and with a traffic regime similar to highways.
+R-highways did not have a separate numbering system, but they were sections of ordinary I-class highways, but in construction parameters and with a traffic regime similar to motorways.